 The Cleveland Heights-University Heights School District opened the newly renovated Cleveland Heights High School building on August 21, 2017.

 The building that originally opened in 1926 has a new look and feel.
 The interior is bright and features modern infrastructure for technology and efficient heating and cooling.
 Both the interior and exterior retain the historic feel that reminds us of our past, while embracing the students of today.

 Approximately 1,600 students attend the main campus of Heights High and Options Alternative High School located at the Delisle Options Center, 14780 Superior Road, corner of Taylor Road and Superior Road.

 The Leadership Team Dr. Brandon Towns

-Byron Hopkins is the Administrative and 12th Grade Principal.
-The three Assistant Principals are responsible for the students and faculty in a specific grade level.
+Dr. Alisa Lawson-McKinnie is the interim Administrative Principal.
+The four Assistant Principals are responsible for the students and faculty in a specific grade level.
 They support and guide teachers in providing an excellent educational experience for students.

 Heights High is a comprehensive high school.
 All students have access to a rigorous, engaging curriculum that will prepare for college and career.

 The school’s leaders, teachers and support staff understand that strong relationships between students and staff are the conduit for effective teaching and learning.
 The staff works hard to build trusting, respectful and positive relationships with students.